-Clash of Worlds is a new competitive game mode where Silver and Gold league Guilds across all servers fight each other to earn glory and various rewards.
+Clash of Worlds is a competitive game mode where Silver and Gold league Guilds across all servers fight each other to earn glory and various rewards.

 Watch this short video guide to get an idea of what is awaiting you in the game: